autowarefoundation/autoware-documentation/docs/installation/index.md

 It is recommended for experienced users or people who want to customize their environment.
 Note that some problems may occur depending on your local environment.

-For more information, refer to the [source installation guide](autoware/source-installation.md).
+For more information, refer to the [Autoware Core source installation guide](autoware/core-source-installation.md) or [Autoware Universe source installation guide](autoware/source-installation.md).

+### 3. Debian Package installation

+Autoware Core packages are available on the ROS build farm.
+If you have an environment where ROS is set up, Autoware packages can be easily installed and used with other packages in the ROS ecosystem.

+For more information, refer to the [Autoware Core Debian Package installation guide](autoware/core-debian-installation.md)

 ## Installing related tools